WHAT IS BOUDOIR PHOTOGRAPHY

-A: Our average client spends between $1,000-$2,500 for their experience.
-This includes professional hair and makeup, complimentary champagne, a four hour photo shoot with three looks, an in studio image reveal, and product or digital purchase of your choice.
+A: The shoot itself costs $299, but with a product, on average, our client spends between $1,000-$2,500 for their experience.
+This includes professional hair and makeup, complimentary champagne, a three hour photo shoot with three looks, an in studio image reveal, and product or digital purchase of choice.

 Q: Should I “prep” my hair before arriving to the shoot?

 A: Because no one hair type is the same, there is no set of rules.
 We do always recommend clean and dry hair.

 - If your scalp tends to be oily, come with it washed and blow-dyed.
 For this hair type, we also suggest volumizing spray or mousse be applied before drying.

 - Curly girls, just come with it dry–we’ll work with it from there.

 - You know your hair best, if it will hold styling better a day after washing, that works for us!